Entrepreneurs: The Backbone of American Economy and Society

 Knowledge and Actively Pursuing Ideas

 Successful entrepreneurs also share a passion for learning and actively pursuing their ideas.
 In fact, many entrepreneurial ideas spawn from the desire to truly understand.
 If hesitant on the idea of learning as a passion, consider how quickly technology and our society are evolving.
 In order to be key innovators and entrepreneurial leaders, individuals must understand and predict the news and technological trends of the time.
 To do this, entrepreneurs must read, write, think, discuss, debate.
-In fact, Bill Gates takes two “Think Weeks” every year in which spends his time alone, reading about current issues then thinking of how to solve them.
+In fact, Bill Gates takes two “Think Weeks” every year in which spends his time alone, reading about current issues than thinking of how to solve them.

 Although young entrepreneurs might not have the financial luxury of being able to designate entire weeks solely to learning, they can still implement this passion for learning into their daily lives.